APPIC Program Match Number 150915

 Many additional educational opportunities exist including Medical Grand Rounds, Tumor Board, Clinical Research Seminars, and the Multicultural Brown Bag Lunch Series.

-Neuropsychology interns work five days per week, although rotating responsibility for coverage of weekend consultations is necessary.
+Neuropsychology interns work five days per week and rotate responsibility for coverage of weekend consultations.
 Hours worked per week vary, but are generally 40-50, depending on case load, special interests, and consultation coverage.

 Sample Weekly Schedule